Customer Segmentations: Bloomreach vs. Braze and Klaviyo

 the use of parenthesis “(A OR B) AND (C OR D)”

-It is not easy to be able to distinguish the differences between the platforms at first sight.
-The platforms also often look alike, just consider these screenshots from the documentations of Klaviyo / Braze and Attentive on how the interface of their respective Segments features look like.
+It is not easy to distinguish between the platforms at first sight.
+The platforms also often look alike.
+To see for yourself, check out these screenshots from the documentation of Klaviyo/Braze and Attentive, which show the interface of their respective Segment features.

-At Datacop, over the years we have worked with all 4 of the platforms and we have found there is one key difference between the Bloomreach Engagement Segmentations and the more generic Segmentations offered by platforms like Klaviyo / Braze / Attentive, which is that…
+At Datacop, over the years, we have worked with all 4 of the platforms.
+We have found there are two key differences between the Bloomreach Engagement Segmentations and the more generic Segmentations offered by platforms like Klaviyo / Braze / Attentive, which are that…

-For e-commerce companies that have scaled beyond basic segmentations of such tools these limitations present a lot of added extra effort to implement a campaign, increased risk of error and finally prevents more advanced use-cases and analytics.
+For e-commerce companies that have scaled beyond basic segmentations, the limitation of a single-list audience presents a lot of extra effort to implement a campaign and increased risk of error compared to segmentations that can hold multiple segments at once.

 The functionality to host multiple segments in a single segmentation means that: